STRHunter/TRIM/Readme.txt

      the maximum available genome length of the species taken from in NCBI repository under this study.
      For any genome upto this length, user need not specify length of the experimenting sequence.)

- Note: Execution of TRIMEC depends on two training sets stored in the files 'Bagging_classifier_at_k=7.txt' and 'Bagging_classifier_at_k=6.txt'.
+ Note: Execution of TRIMEC depends on two training sets stored in the files

+ 1. 'Bagging_classifier_at_k=7.txt'
+ 2. 'Bagging_classifier_at_k=6.txt'

  Based on maximization of H, TRIMEC loads either of this file to identify taxa of the given genome sequence.
 Thus these two files should be present in the same directory with the executable 'TRIMEC'.
-These files have been generated while training the TRIMEC, hence shoule be available with 'TRIMEC'.
+These files were generated while training the TRIMEC, hence shoule be available with 'TRIMEC'.

  However, due to the constraints of 'Github' we are unable to upload the file 'Bagging_classifier_at_k=7.txt' as its size is greater than 25 MB limit.
-Thus, we have split the file 'Bagging_classifier_at_k=7.txt' into tree files 'part1.txt', 'part2.txt' and 'part3.txt' and have uploaded the files as
+Thus, we have split the file 'Bagging_classifier_at_k=7.txt' into three files 'part1.txt', 'part2.txt' and 'part3.txt' and have uploaded the files as

  a) 'Bagging_classifier_at_k=6.txt'
  b) 'part1.txt'
  c) 'part2.txt'